jmaces/aapm-ct-challenge/README.md

 ## Usage

-The repository contains code to train the complete pipeline of our proposed reconstruction method (Operator -> UNet -> ItNet -> ItNet-post), as well as for two comparison networks (Tiramisu & Learned Primal Dual).
+The repository contains code to train the complete pipeline (Operator -> UNet -> ItNet -> ItNet-post) of our proposed reconstruction method, as well as for two comparison networks (Tiramisu & Learned Primal Dual).

 _The challenge data is not contained in this repository and needs to be obtained directly from the challenge website._